json-schema-org/community/docs/adr/2021-08-26-code-of-conduct.md

 ## Decision Drivers

 * We have had a few instances where it would have been useful to have a CoC
-* Assuming we continue to join the OpenJS Foundation, they would expect us to have a CoC
 * Not having a CoC may make our community less welcoming

 ## Considered Options